jaredwray/flat-cache/README.md

 // The following methods are useful to clear the cache
 // delete a given cache
-flatCache.clearCacheById('cacheId') // removes the cacheId document if one exists.
+flatCache.clearCacheById('cacheId'); // removes the cacheId document if one exists.

 // delete all cache
 flatCache.clearAll(); // remove the cache directory